A solution driven by passion and a short temper for inefficiency.

-Pedro Pereira-Almao is a world-renowned heavy oil researcher, who left his native Venezuela after years of frustration with its far-left governments and moved to business-friendly Alberta, where his ideas could be put into practice.
+Pedro Pereira-Almao is a world-renowned heavy oil researcher, who left his native Venezuela and moved to business-friendly Alberta, where his ideas could be put into practice.
 That is now happening, with the creation of a company focused on bringing years of research by the renowned researcher and others to the commercial markets.

 Pereira-Almao has been researching solutions to partial bitumen and heavy oil upgrading technologies since very early in his career (more than 30 years ago) and Alberta was a logical location for him to move to.

 “Venezuela and Alberta’s oil are very similar”, he said.